Skip to Content

 If you are building the connector on Windows, note that the manifest file must have a trailing carriage return/linefeed as the last line; otherwise, the last entry (Class-Path) will be skipped and not included in the manifest file included in the output JAR file.

-Building the Dropbox Connector
+Build the Dropbox connector

 Having edited and saved the manifest entries, you are now ready to build the connector.
 Run this command within the dropbox-connector directory that contains the cloned repository with the edited manifest: